Te Pōkaitahi Reo (Reo Rua) (Te Kaupae 1) [New Zealand Certificate in Te Reo (Bilingual) (Level 1)]

 Pito Kōrero │About this qualification

 You will acquire basic language skills to communicate in te reo, with support, in familiar everyday contexts such as with whānau, marae, social/community, workplace and academic settings; and in the broader aspects of te ao Māori.
 It builds a foundation where emphasis is placed on grammar and the technical knowledge of basic reo.
+There are three assessments per course with set due dates.

 Te rārangi kōrero mō te ākonga kua puta tōna ihu | Graduate Profile